-2021-22: The cohort high school graduation rate was 92%, which is higher than the state rate of 87% but a decrease of one percent from last year.
-The dropout rate decreased from six percent to five percent.
-The graduation rates for the numerically significant subgroups are as follows: Students identified as low-socioeconomic 90%, Hispanic students 90%, and White students 95%.
-The graduation rate of students with identified disabilities is 79%, which is higher than the state rate but continues to be a focus for the school.
+2021-22: The cohort high school graduation rate has slightly improved from 88% to 89%, which is slightly higher than the state rate of 87%.
+The dropout rate decreased from 8% to 6%.
+The graduation rates for the numerically significant subgroups are as follows: Students identified as low-socioeconomic 84%, Hispanic students 85%, and White students 91%.
+The graduation rate of students with identified disabilities is 47%, which continues to be a focus for the school.
+The high school dropout rate decreased two percentage points.
 One-hundred percent (100%) of the teachers were fully credentialed and appropriately assigned.
 All students had access to instructional material aligned to state academic standards.
-The impact of the COVID 19 pandemic manifested itself with chronic absenteeism was approximately 0.9 percent.
+The impact of the COVID 19 pandemic manifested itself with chronic absenteeism which increased from 1% to 2%.